 As a last resort, surgery can also be performed to implant a spinal cord stimulator, which desensitizes pain through the modulation of nerve signals.
 Although by no means a cure, this surgery can lead to about 50% pain improvement for about 50% of patients.10 The procedure also has many associated costs, with the initial spinal cord stimulator implantation estimated to cost $33,000 to $57,000 in the U.S., and annual maintenance and associated complications typically costing an additional $7,000-$10,000.11

 In the chronic pain patient, it is exceptionally important to have a close patient-physician relationship and regular physician follow-ups to continually reassess treatment strategies.
-This includes prioritizing a patient-centered approach in every visit to maximize patient compliance, ensuring a thorough discussion of self-management strategies, and addressing any psychological and socio-environmental factors can help reduce pain perceptions.
+This includes prioritizing a patient-centered approach in every visit to maximize patient compliance, ensuring a thorough discussion of self-management strategies, and addressing any psychological and socio-environmental factors can help reduce pain perceptions and increase patient well-being.
+This can include behavioral therapy, physical therapy, acupuncture, and other holistic therapies being used to manage pain in addition to medications.
 Psychological factors can include anxiety, depression, and high stress levels, while environmental factors include unbalanced diet, lack of exercise, poor sleep, and weak social support.

-Since pain is such a complex process, individual biometric data can also be useful, such as daily sleep quality, exercise duration and intensity, mood, and daily pain logs.
+Since pain is such a complex process, individual biometric data can also be useful, such as daily sleep quality, exercise duration and intensity for endorphins, mood, and daily pain logs.
 Such data is becoming more attainable in recent years, thanks to the advent of smart wearable technology and applications that can easily track a multitude of patient variables and fluctuations throughout the day.

 The Future Of Chronic Pain

 Although additional medications and interventions for chronic pain have emerged over the last few decades, there are still significant advances that can be made.